CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 }
 ```

-**Note**: optional properties are disallowed for the binary encoding in the interest of efficient runtime performance.
+Optional properties are disallowed for the binary encoding in the interest of efficient runtime performance.

 ## Storage Encodings

 The following sections provide a full description of each of the metadata encodings.

-**Note**: Each instance table must use the same encoding for all properties contained within.
+Each instance table must use the same encoding for all properties contained within.
 For example, if one property in an instance table is stored using binary encoding, then all other properties in this table must do likewise.
 If a mix of JSON and binary metadata is desired, this can be accomplished by using multiple instance tables.

 ### JSON Encoding